Q. What is your typical process for working with a new customer?

 Q. How did you get started doing this type of work?

-A. Sold my communications company and retired A friend, that knew I had an extensive music collection, was opening a nightclub and offered me a job as the DJ.
-I found that I have a knack for reading a crowd and I know what to play and when to play it.
+A. Sold my communications company and semi-retired managing 2 servers and 80 websites.
+A friend I knew opened a nightclub and offered me a job as the DJ.
+I found that I have a knack for reading a crowd and know what to play and when to play it.
 I think many DJs make the mistake of playing songs they like.
 Usually good songs, but they fail to connect with the audience.

 Q. What types of customers have you worked with?